AndreasChristensen89/project-three-python/README.md

 ### Browser testing
 * Test on Firefox, Edge, Chrome, and Safari
 * Tested on my own phone, Samsung Galaxy S9 using Chrome and Firefox, no issues.
-* Media query tested on my own tablet, Ipad pro 2018 11" using Safari+Chrome, no issues.
+* Media query tested on my own tablet, iPad pro 2018 11" using Safari and Chrome, no issues.
 * General testing with my own laptop, Asus 13 inch using Chrome, no issues.

 There are no links in this project.

 ### Bugs discovered during testing:
-* I had a number of issues with creating ships as I was initially returning a dictionary with key:value pairs.
+* I had a number of issues with creating ships as I was initially returning a dictionary with key: value pairs.
 The problem was that each key had to be different, so letters could not repeat, but they had to when it came to horizontal values, e.g. F2, F3, F4...
 Due to this, I chose to return a list instead.
     * In the beginning I wanted to return a list per ship, but I found it much easier to return a single list, which is really just a set of coordinates
 * Clear screen issue: In my working environment on Gitpod I initially used the os.system('clear') command for clearing the terminal, thus giving a more visually pleasing transitioning.
 However, this didn't work on Heroku, and the next prints would simply be printed underneath with the 'old' text still visible.
 I tried different solutions with a function determining the operating system, and then calling the appropriate command: